MarkNahabedian/DesignWithSVG/hershey/README.md

 make_samples.py displays all of the glyphs from one of those extracted font files complete with their ASCII code and dimensions.
-I've checked in fonts/Sans_1-stroke.html -- the output of make_samples.py for the single stroke sans seripoh font.
+I've checked in fonts/Sans_1-stroke.html -- the output of make_samples.py for the single stroke sans seriph font.

 The Shaper Origin requires that each path consist of only a single subpath that doesn't branch.  path_cleanup.py cleans up the paths in a